tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 # ETS Model:

-## Exponantel Smooting Forcasting Model:
+## Exponantel Smoothing Forcasting Model:

-This model uses weighted averagesf past observations and giving more weight to the most present observation and with weights gradually getting smaller in the past observations.
+This model uses weighted averages past observations and giving more weight to the most present observation and with weights gradually getting smaller in the past observations.